 Sign a consent form.
 This must be done at least a few days before surgery.
 It gives your doctor permission to do the procedure.
 It also states that a vasectomy is not guaranteed to make you sterile.

 Don’t take aspirin, ibuprofen, or naproxen for 2 weeks before surgery.
-These medications can cause bleeding after the procedure.
-Also, tell your doctor if you take any medications, supplements, or herbal remedies.
+These medicines can cause bleeding after the procedure.
+Also, tell your doctor if you take any medicines, supplements, or herbal remedies.

-Tell your doctor if you’ve had any prior scrotal surgery.
+Tell your doctor if you’ve had any scrotal surgery in the past.

 Arrange for an adult family member or friend to give you a ride home after surgery.